Two celebrations … four decades

 Back to the 1980s

-At this stage of the evening, we were faced with three glasses in front of us with clear, garnet wine in them, mostly bottles long treasured in people’s collections.
+At this stage of tasting through four decades of Burgundy, we were faced with three glasses in front of us with clear, garnet wine in them, mostly bottles long treasured in people’s collections.
 As it happened they were all from the Côte de Nuits.
 At this stage, when the wines are between 20 and 30 years old, the fruit aromas on the nose have been replaced with a bouquet of leather, compost and, if you are lucky, truffle.
 This was beginning to be the case with Nuits-Saint-Georges, Momessin, 1993

 the youngest of the trio and not quite in the 1980s!
 It was certainly the case with Gevrey-Chambertin, Premier Cru La Combe aux Moins, Phillipe Leclerc, 1987